CHIP (computer): CHIP

 The CHIP is 60mm × 40mm in size.

 CHIP Pro

 CHIP Pro is similar to the original CHIP board, but uses the newer GR8 version of the chip.
 It is a system in package (SiP) made by Next Thing Co.
-It features a 1GHz Allwinner R8 ARMv7 Cortex-A8 processor with NEON SIMD extensions and a Mali-400 GPU.
+It features a 1 GHz Allwinner R8 ARMv7 Cortex-A8 processor with NEON SIMD extensions and a Mali-400 GPU.
 256MB of Nanya Technology DDR3 SDRAM is combined with the R8 SoC into a 14mm × 14mm, 0.8mm-pitch 252-ball FBGA package, simplifying the routing of connections.
 Instead of having two dual-line 40-pin sockets as on CHIP, it implements castellated edges where the pin holes are designed and optimized to embed to another board with SMT.
 Most of the CHIP's hardware features are also included in this model.

 CHIP "v2" (unreleased)

 Few details were available in regard to CHIP's would-be successor or successors except it would have used Next Thing's own SiP GR8 instead of Allwinner's original R8.
 In addition to feature-sharing with CHIP Pro, the company wanted to "take advantage of CHIP Pro's much more stable supply chain" in order to address the uneasiness in its user base about the future of the product.
 In responding to user concerns, Next Thing also disclosed that more than one successor product line was in the works.

 As Next Thing Co. entered insolvency with its assets and intellectual properties being sold, release of "v2" is improbable.